multipath-tcp/mptcp.dev/pm.md

 - `subflow`: The endpoint will be used to create an additional subflow using the given source IP address.
 A client would typically do this.

-Optionally, the following flags can be set:
+Optionally, the following flags can be added next to one of the previous ones:
 - `backup`: Subflows created from this endpoint instruct the peers to only send data on it when all non-backup subflows are unavailable.
 - `fullmesh`: The MPTCP path manager will try to create an additional subflow for each known peer address, using this endpoint as the source IP address.
+It requires the `subflow` flag, and it is not compatible with the `signal` one.

 The IP address is an IPv4 or IPv6 address.
 The endpoints are netns-aware.